JonathanPerkins/licw-challenge/README.md

 ## Log entry requirements

-In order to add the extra LICW Challenge data, it is necessary when logging a challenge QSO that a special text field is added into the QSO note/comment field in your logging program.
+In order to add the extra LICW Challenge data, it is necessary when logging a challenge QSO to add a special text field into the QSO note/comment field in your logging program.
-This can be added to any other notes you enter for this QSO and can be at any position in the note field and is case insensitive.
+This can be in addition to any other notes you enter for this QSO, can be at any position in the note field and is case insensitive.

 The minimum format of this special text string is: